trackmania-rl/tmrl/readme/tuto_library.md

 In RL, a task is often called an "environment".
 `tmrl` is meant for asynchronous remote training of real-time applications such as robots.
 Thus, we use [Real-Time Gym](https://github.com/yannbouteiller/rtgym) (`rtgym`) to wrap our robots and video games into a Gym environment.
-You can also use any other environment as long as it is registered as a Gym environment.
+You can also probably use other environments as long as they are registered as Gym environments and have a relevant substitute for the `default_action` attribute.

 To build your own environment (e.g., an environment for your own robot or video game), follow the [rtgym tutorial](https://github.com/yannbouteiller/rtgym#tutorial).
 If you need inspiration, you can find our `rtgym` interfaces for TrackMania in [custom_gym_interfaces.py](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/custom/custom_gym_interfaces.py).

 For the sake of the `tmrl` tutorial, we will be using the dummy RC drone environment from the `rtgym` tutorial:

-_(NB: you need `opencv-python` installed for importing cv2)_
+_(NB: you need `opencv-python` installed)_

 ```python
 from rtgym import RealTimeGymInterface, DEFAULT_CONFIG_DICT, DummyRCDrone